adonegan/milestone4-mycomicjumble/README.md

 [![Build Status](https://travis-ci.org/adonegan/milestone4-mycomicjumble.svg?branch=master)](https://travis-ci.org/adonegan/milestone4-mycomicjumble)

-My Comic Jumble is a small online store selling second-hand comic books.
-The owner of My Comic Jumble is selling comics from their own comic book collection because they want to downsize.
-The purpose of My Comic Jumble is to display, describe and sell second-hand comic lovers.
-This is a webapp created for **educational purposes only**.
+Comic Jumble is a small online store selling second-hand comic books.
+The owner of Comic Jumble is selling comics from their own comic book collection because they want to downsize.
+The purpose of Comic Jumble is to display, describe and sell second-hand comic to comic lovers.
+This is a webapp created for **educational purposes only** - it is not an active store.

 ## UX